Saif-000001/realtime-sign-language-detection/README.md

 # 🖐️ Realtime-Sign-Language-Detection

 ## 🚀 Project Overview
-This project is a Realtime-Sign-Language-Detection that identifies various sign language gestures using a machine learning model.
-It includes both a FastAPI backend for handling sign recognition and a React + Vite frontend for user interaction and real-time detection via webcam input.
+This project is a Realtime-Sign-Language-Detection that contains the backend code for the Sign Language Detection application, implemented using FastAPI.
+It features MediaPipe for hand landmark detection and a trained machine learning model for sign recognition.
+The application supports both image uploads and live webcam feed for real-time sign language detection.

 ### Key Technologies:
 - **Backend:** FastAPI